- What math courses should I take to prepare for admission to the UW Math Graduate Program?

 How much do teaching assistantships, research assistantships, and fellowships pay?

 Entering students with bachelor’s degrees are paid at the rate listed under Teaching Assistant, Schedule #1; those with master’s or doctoral degrees are paid at the rate of Predoctoral Teaching Associate I (PDTA I), Schedule #1.
 In later years, most students get promoted to the level of PDTA I, and students who teach their own sections of courses are usually paid at the level of PDTA II or higher.
 We typically don't know the exact pay scale for the coming year until after the admissions process is completed, because the pay scale is determined in the spring of each year based on the Academic Student Employees union contract.
 The graduate student TAs and RAs at UW are members of a union that has been successful in negotiating salary increases and benefits.
 Appointments are for 9-months.
-Many students also choose to TA over the summer quarter for additional pay.
+Some students also TA over the summer quarter for additional pay.

 How much is graduate tuition?